KseniaJuravel/Museomics_Fungi/README.md

 Figure Total counts for indels and SNPs:

-More comparisons can be found in the folder
+More comparisons can be found in the folder.

  </details>